-- A. Administrative modifications may be granted only as expressly identified in this section. - (1) The land use administrator is authorized to grant an administrative modification to permit a flag lot as part of a type 1 lot split/adjustment or other application for which the land use administrator has final decision-making authority under these regulations. - B. The administrative modification procedures may not be used to vary, modify or otherwise override a condition of approval or requirement imposed by the planning commission or to approve a modification involving a land division or other application under these regulations that requires review and final action by the planning commission.
+- (4) The land use administrator is authorized to grant an administrative modification that results in a single lot being included in multiple zoning districts as part of a type 1 lot split/adjustment. - B. The administrative modification procedures may not be used to vary, modify or otherwise override a condition of approval or requirement imposed by the planning commission or to approve a modification involving a land division or other application under these regulations that requires review and final action by the planning commission.